wdi-sf-march-2014/notes/IntroToAlgorithms/IntroToAlgorithms.md

 1. We consider all possible input to the algorithm, and choose the one which will perform the worst.
 Then consider the algorithm line by line.

-2. For each operation which takes some minimal amount of time, add 1.

-3. For a linear loop which goes through each piece of the input, multiply the operations inside of that by the size of the input (usually called N).
+2. For a linear loop which goes through each piece of the input, multiply the operations inside of that by the size of the input (usually called N).

-4. For a loop which chooses a section of the input, then focuses in on that section, that will be log time.
+3. For a loop which chooses a section of the input, then focuses in on that section, that will be log time.

 # Some Complexity Classes:
-* O(1) - Constant time
+* O(1) - Constant Time
    * Get the first value of a list
    * Random sample from a list

-* O(logN) - Divide and Pick
+* O(logN) - Logarithmic Time
    * Typical of algorithms that divide the input, then look at one of the sections
    * Searching sorted data

+* O(N) - Linear Time
-* O(N) - For each ....
+   * For each ....
    * Sum an array
    * Find the max of an unsorted array

-* O(NlogN) - Divide and pick a section for every piece of input
+* O(NlogN) - N Log Time
-   * Sorting with quicksort, merge sort, or other sort reasonably fast sort.
+   * Sorting with quicksort, merge sort

+* O(N^2) - Quadratic Time
-* O(N^2) - For each piece of data, look at the data you haven't looked at yet (the rest of the list)
+   * For each piece of data, look at the rest of the list
    * Insertion Sort
    * Selection Sort
    * Bubble Sort
    * List all pairs in a dataset
    * Dijkstra's algorithm without a priority queue

 * O(N!) - List all combinations of a set, every possible subset.
-Impossibly slow and hardly ever needed.
+  * Impossibly slow and hardly ever needed.
   * Naive travelling salesman

-# Cheat Sheet
+# Algorithm Cheat Sheet

 * [http://bigocheatsheet.com/](http://bigocheatsheet.com/)